 The prairie region of the United States stretches from the Canadian border down to parts of Texas.
 Right in the middle of it all lies Lake Ozark, a dragon-shaped body of water created in the 1930s with the completion of the Bagnell Dam, and now stretching more than 90 miles through the Ozark mountains of Missouri.

-On a recent trip to the area, I enjoyed staying lakeside at the Lodge of Four Seasons golf resort and took in a scenic dinner cruise, but the best way to see the lake, in my opinion, is from the air!
+On a recent trip to the area, I enjoyed staying lakeside at the Lodge of Four Seasons golf resort (check out my incredible experience here) and took in a scenic dinner cruise, but the best way to see the lake, in my opinion, is from the air!

 There may be more than one way to do this, but I think the best is with Lake Ozark Helicopters, located at 2101 Bagnell Dam Blvd in Lake Ozark.
 You’ll recognize the place right away by the helicopters which rest alongside the road, or are taking off and landing.